 In addition to the two options noted above for full-time undergraduate students, adult students can also pursue SPS's Bachelor of Science in Business Management with a Master of Science in Sport Business Management in our adult accelerated program.

 These programs allow students to complete the requirements for an undergraduate and graduate degree at Manhattanville at an accelerated pace.
 That is, Business Management undergraduate students will be able to complete up to 12 credits in the MS in Sports Business Management program prior to the completion of their undergraduate degree and apply these credits to their graduate degree.

-As one of the top business schools in Westchester County, The Manhattanville School of Business is located in Purchase, NY.
-The School of Business serves not only locals, but also commuter students from Fairfield County, CT, and the NYC area who are ready to earn theirBA/BS in Business Management and MS in Sport Business and Entertainment Management.
+As one of the top business schools in Westchester County, The Manhattanville School of Professional Studies is located in Purchase, NY.
+The School of Professional Studies serves not only locals, but also commuter students from Fairfield County, CT, and the NYC area who are ready to earn theirBA/BS in Business Management and MS in Sport Business and Entertainment Management.

 Students must have at least 75 earned credits to be accepted into the program.
 Candidates need an overall GPA of at least 3.3, have taken coursework to provide a strong foundation of business knowledge, and have at least one recommendation from Manhattanville faculty attesting to the student’s preparedness for graduate level study.

 All students in the dual degree program must complete MSBM 5001, as it is a prerequisite for all other MSBM course.
 MSBM 5002 must be completed before taking MSBM 5006.
 Students must earn a B or better in all MSBM coursework to continue in the program and may take no more than one MSBM course in the first two semesters of their participation in the program.
 Students may subsequently take up to two MSBM courses per semester.